eric-martinet/UberTrip/README.md

 Overall, the Birch model has the best scoring, but the resulting model is quite simple (basically Manhattan / suburbs).
 KMeans has a lower scoring, but is able to split Manhattan in 3 areas: South, North, and West.

+DBSCAN, despite poor scoring, is actually able to detect the 3 main airports of New-York: La Guardia, JFK, and Newark, in addition to Manhattan and the suburbs.

 ## Links
 [This repo] (https://github.com/eric-martinet/UberTrip)